Tom Melhuish 4 min read

 • There is a renewable source of coffee waste, which is unlikely to stop.

-• Reducing the required volumes of commercial waste collections and their associated costs.
+• Reducing the required volumes of commercial waste collections and their associated business waste collection costs.

 Disadvantages